astropy/ccdproc/docs/ccdproc/ccddata.rst

 In this case the uncertainty is assumed to be `~astropy.nddata.StdDevUncertainty`.
-Using `~astropy.nddata.StdDevUncertainty` is required to enable error propagation in `~ccdproc.ccddata.CCDData`
+Using `~astropy.nddata.StdDevUncertainty` is required to enable error propagation in `~astropy.nddata.CCDData`

 If you want access to the underlying uncertainty use its ``.array`` attribute: